+9. The site is within 1/2 mile of a pharmacy (for Rural projects, 1 mile) 2 points

+1 point

-- 9. The site is within 1/2 mile of a pharmacy (for Rural projects, 1 mile) 2 pointsor within 1 mile (2 miles for Rural projects) 1 point - 10.
-High speed internet service, with a minimum average download speed of 25 megabits/second must be made available to each Low-Income Unit for a minimum of 15 years, free of charge to the tenants, and available within 6 months of the project's placed-in-service date.
+10. High speed internet service, with a minimum average download speed of 25 megabits/second must be made available to each Low-Income Unit for a minimum of 15 years, free of charge to the tenants, and available within 6 months of the project's placed-in-service date.
 Documentation of internet availability must be included in the application.
 If internet is selected as an option in the application it must be provided even if it is not needed for points.